Brampton, Carlisle: Culture

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Border.
+Television signals are received from the Caldbeck TV transmitter.
+Local radio stations are BBC Radio Cumbria, CRFM - Community Radio Station and Greatest Hits Radio Cumbria & South West Scotland.
+The town is served by the local newspaper, News and Star.

 Sport

 The Brampton to Carlisle 10 Mile Road Race organised by Border Harriers & Athletic Club is the oldest 10 mile road race in the United Kingdom and is held in November.
 The first race was completed in 1952.
 Previous winners include Steve Cram and Ron Hill.

 Weather

 Brampton has a Met Office Weather Station, established in 1999.
 It records weather data on a daily basis, which is forwarded to the Met Office.

-It is thought that there have been two other weather stations in Brampton, last one connected to a former secondary school in the area.
+Between 2001 and 2023, the highest temperature recorded was 35.4 °C on 19 July 2022 and the lowest was -12.1 °C on 3 December 2010.

 Notable residents

 Geoff Twentyman, a footballer who made over 150 appearances each for both Carlisle United and Liverpool, was born and brought up in Brampton; as a scout for Liverpool he recommended the likes of Kevin Keegan, John Toshack, Peter Beardsley and John Barnes, amongst others, to the managers he worked under.
 Altogether he spent twenty years as head scout of Liverpool F.C.

-Li Yuan-chia (1929–1994), was a notable Chinese artist, poet and curator, and a significant influence on contemporary Chinese art.
+Li Yuan-chia (1929–1994) was a notable Chinese artist, poet and curator, and a significant influence on contemporary Chinese art.
 Born in Guangxi province, he lived the last twenty-six years of his life in Brampton, Cumbria, where he founded the LYC Gallery and Museum, which exhibited his own works and those of other notable artists.